 If I can recommend focusing on one thing, it’s growing your email list.
 I wasn’t great about this for the first six months of my blogging journey, so I feel like I’m a bit behind.
 Start early!
 These are the people who are going to stick with you and your content and potentially even purchase from you/make you money, so don’t neglect them.

-For email marketing, I recommend starting out with Mailchimp.
+For email marketing, I recommend starting out with Mailerlite.
 If you’re just starting out, I strongly believe you don’t need to dish out money on an email marketing service provider from the get go.
-Mailchimp is easy to use and free up to 2000 subscribers.
-They now have automation included in their free plan, so you can create email courses and send newsletters without any hassle!
+Mailerlite is easy to use and is completely free to use up to 1000 subscribers.
+The free plan includes automation, so you can create email courses and send newsletters without any hassle!
+I originally started out with Mailchimp and just recently made the switch (if you’re with Mailchimp currently I recommend you do the same, Mailerlite so much more user friendly)!
 Don’t know what to send to your email list?
 I’ll have a post on that shortly, stay tuned!

 9. Automate and Schedule Social Media Posts but Remember to Stay Social